-The Details--Assessment
+The Details-Example Assessment Question

+Asse ssment #8D for Forces

+Name:

-Asses ssment #8D for Forces Name: Objec tives being assessed: 9 I can solve problems using Newton's 2nd Law $(F_m = ma)$.
+Objec tives being assessed:

+9 I can solve problems using Newton's 2nd Law $(F{ss} = ma)$.

 10 I can solve force problems that involve solving kinematics too.

 9: Black Widow slides a set of handcuffs up a ramp to Iron Man.
-The cuffs leave her hand at 0.89 m/s, and after sliding up the ramp a distance, they 10: have slowed to 0.12 m/s.
-The ramp is at 8° and the coefficient of friction
+The cuffs leave her hand at 0.89 m/s, and after sliding up the ramp a distance, they

+10: [[